Ongoing Enablement Description

 RQ Labeled Content should not be modified by the Customer at any time.
 If any RQ Labeled Content is modified by Customer, ReliaQuest will not be responsible for any negative repercussions including, response times, Integrated Technology issues, or other issues caused by the changes.
 If RQ Labeled Content is modified by Customer or any third party, ReliaQuest will not be responsible for any negative repercussions including, response times, Integrated Technology issues, or any other issues caused by the changes.
 If Customer would like to modify RQ Labeled Content, Customer shall submit a ticket with requested modifications within RQ Portal or make such request directly to a Customer Success Manager in writing.

 Customer is responsible for maintaining, gathering and providing the following documentation:

 - Latest risk assessment that includes most credible threats and highest severity vulnerabilities

-- Primary and secondary technology architectural diagrams for streamlined integration
+- Integrated Technology architectural diagrams for streamlined integration

 - List of compliance requirements (SOX, HIPAA, PCI, etc.)